Unfortunately hate crime is still experienced by LGBT+ people all over the world. It is getting better but there is still a way to go.

 Hate crimes and non-criminal hate incidents can occur in a number of ways:

 - Physical violence – if you experience physical violence then this is likely to be a crime.
-There are a few laws that apply but it will depend on whether you were injured and then the severity of the injury.
+There are several different laws that may apply but it will depend on whether you were injured and then the severity of the injury.
 This could range from common assault to GBH (grievous bodily harm).

-- Verbal abuse in public – verbal abuse, threats or ‘name calling’ are often common experiences for young people who are LGBTQ+.
+- Verbal abuse in public – verbal abuse, threats or 'name calling' are often common experiences for young LGBT+ people.
 In this case it is not always clear if a crime has been committed but there are laws that protect people from verbal abuse.
 Any incidents should be reported so that they can be investigated further to see if a Public Order Offence has been committed.

 - Abuse through electronic communication – this is any form of electronic communication that you may receive abuse through, whether that is text, email or social media.
 This should be reported to the police as a hate crime, as well as to the social media sites or network providers.

 - Harassment – this is where someone causes you alarm or distress on more than one occasion.
 Once reported this will normally be dealt with initially by serving a 'harassment warning'.
 This will set out future action if the harassment continues, which is normally a much harsher penalty.